Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Formo vs Google Analytics

-Why GA4 goes blind when your user connects a wallet
+Why GA4 falls apart when your user connects a wallet

 Formo vs Spindl